Gangezilla/housies/README.md

 [x] Reviews
 [x] Get location based on users current location.
 [x] Probably PropTypes in FE. it's getting a bit out of hand on some components. will be easy, can just take them from what we're passing in.
-[ ] Loader on searching for address
+[x] Loader on searching for address
+[ ] in postNewReview models/home, you need to do an additional query to Homes to say it exists, otherwise we'll never get any reviews down.
+[ ] if we have reviews for a house, how do you write another one?

+### BUGS
 [ ] say you want to write a review, then log into fb, the alertish box asking if you want to is still there.

 MVP V1: